unlhcc/hcc-conda-recipes/README.md

 ```

 If everything is setup properly, you should be able to run the `docker info`
 command as the fedora user and have it return config information.
+To have
+Docker start on boot, run:

+`sudo chkconfig docker on`

 #### Clone the repo